 Step-by-Step: How to Choose a Domain Name

 Before generating name ideas, get clear on the purpose of the site.
 The domain should reflect the topic, the brand, or the audience.
-A photography portfolio, a WordPress tutorial blog, and a local plumbing business each need names that feel appropriate for that context.
+A photography portfolio, a web design tutorial blog, and a local plumbing business each need names that feel appropriate for that context.

-Start by writing down the core topic and a handful of words that describe what the site does.
+Start by writing down the core topic and a handful of words that describe what the site does — if you haven’t already worked through defining your website’s purpose, that’s worth doing first, since the domain should follow from the same goal and audience rather than being picked independently of them.
 That list becomes the raw material for name ideas.

 Shorter domains are easier to remember and less likely to be mistyped.
 As a rough guide, six to fourteen characters is manageable.
 More than three words in a domain usually produces something that is hard to handle.

-Compare mycompleteguidetowordpresswebsites.com with wpbuildguide.com.
+Compare mycompleteguidetowebsitebuilding.com with sitebuildguide.com.
 The second is something a person can type from memory.
 The first is not.

 If someone hears the domain mentioned on a podcast or in conversation and cannot type it without guessing, you lose that visitor.
 Creative spellings, double letters, and unusual words all increase the chance of a typing error.